 Before discussing the specifics of what Toyota has accomplished in Plano, both David and Mark were quick to mention that the seeds of success in their new headquarters were planted with the Toyota Environmental Challenge 2050, announced in 2015.
 This rigorous, goal-setting manifesto—covering six specific environmental challenges ranging from water usage optimization to CO2 emission elimination across all its operations by the year 2050—inspired much of the planning involved in the construction of Toyota’s North American headquarters.
 With those marching orders delivered, the road to sustainable design at the Plano campus was firmly (and unequivocally) laid.

 Finding innovative ways to capture, store and use water

 For both men, one of the most exciting aspects of Toyota’s new North American headquarters is the innovative way the company is optimizing water usage—not coincidentally a key goal of the company’s Environmental Challenge 2050.
-This includes an advanced rainwater capture system able to store more than 400,000 gallons of water at a time—and save Toyota more than 13 million gallons of potable water every year.
+This includes an advanced rainwater capture system able to store more than 400,000 gallons of water at a time, which saves Toyota more than 13 million gallons of potable water every year.